Have you been recently diagnosed with a thyroid nodule?

 - The absence of a “halo” (seen on ultrasound)

 - Hypoechoic (seen on ultrasound)

 - Increased intranodular flow (seen on ultrasound)

 These findings, if present, may increase the risk that your thyroid nodule is more than just a regular thyroid nodule.

 Please notice that they are not 100% specific, however, so further testing such as a biopsy should be the next step!

-And, on the flip side, it is still possible to have a thyroid nodule which has none of these findings still be cancerous (it's just much less common).
+And, on the flip side, it is still possible to have a thyroid nodule that has none of these findings still be cancerous (it’s just much less common).

 Note: You can find these “keywords” or “buzzwords” on the radiology report in the impression section of your ultrasound report.